Chiral Cosserat solids

 Chiral three-dimensional isotropic cubic lattices with rigid cubical nodules and multiple deformable ribs are developed and analyzed via finite element analysis.
 The lattices exhibit geometry dependent Poisson's ratio that can be tuned to negative values.
 Poisson's ratio decreases from positive to negative values as the number of cells increases.
 Isotropy is obtained by adjustment of aspect ratio.
 The lattices exhibit significant size effects.
 The lattices also exhibit stretch twist coupling and squeeze twist coupling.
-Such phenomena cannot occur in a classical elastic continuum but it can occur in a Cosserat solid.
+Such phenomena cannot occur in a classical elastic continuum but can occur in a Cosserat solid.
 The lattice is embodied via additive manufacturing.

 journal link.
 Figure on cover link